THIS WEEK AT THE ILLINOIS STATE LIBRARY (October 19, 2007)

 ILLINOIS INVENTOR OF THE WEEK

 Horace L. Hervey of Quincy is this week’s Illinois inventor of the week.The United States Patent Office granted Hervey Patent Number 14,314, on February 26, 1856, for “Arched Trussed Bridge,” He received several patents for his inventions.
 The Illinois State Library Patent & Trademark Library is available to assist you with your patent and trademark questions.Contact us at (217) 782-5659

 SPREAD THE NEWS ABOUT E-NEWS!

-- December 4-ISL Electronic Resource Exposition (E-R-XPO), Schaumburg Township District Library
+December 13-ISL Electronic Resources Exposition (E-R-XPO), Schaumburg Township District Library

-Questions about “E-News from the ISL” should be referred to Pat McGuckin, Illinois State Library or 217-558-4029.
+Questions about “E-News from the ISL” should be referred to Pat McGuckin, Illinois State Library, at 217-558-4029.
 Please let me know if you ever have trouble accessing any of the website or e-mail links listed in the weekly newsletter.